District Office Technical Support

-Welcome to the Alachua County Public Schools District Office Help Desk!
+Welcome to the Alachua County Public Schools District Office Technical Support!

-The mission of the District Office Help Desk is to provide superior technical support by building a foundation that allows for the continuous improvement of service from the initial problem until the final resolution.
+The mission of the District Office Technical Support is to provide superior technical support by building a foundation that allows for the continuous improvement of service from the initial problem until the final resolution.
 We encourage you to use our site to find valuable information to assist you.
-The District Office Help Desk administers technical assistance to active employees of the Alachua County School Board.
-Any student related queries are to be referred to either the School's Site Tech.
+The District Office Technical Support team administers technical assistance to active employees of the Alachua County School Board.
+Any student related queries are to be referred to the School's Site Tech.

-The District Office Help Desk's hours of operation are from 7am to 5pm Monday to Thursday, and from 7am to 4:30pm on Friday.
-We are CLOSED weekends and Holidays.
+The District Office Technical Support hours of operation are from 7am to 5pm Monday to Thursday, and from 7am to 4:30pm on Friday.
+We are CLOSED on weekends and Holidays.

-If you have any questions for the District Office Help Desk, please feel free to email.
+If you have any questions for the District Office Technical Support team, please feel free to email.
 Any other call inquires (not technical related) will be referred to the main switchboard number at 955-7300.

-We hope that you find the District Office Help Desk experience satisfying.
+We hope that you find the District Office Technical Support experience satisfying.

 Let’s open Excel in application Safe Mode and check how it works.
 To do that, press the ‘Windows + R’ key on the keyboard.

 In the Run open box type in ‘Excel /safe’ and hit ok.